-In 2020, IHS also added a simplified version of the non-residential land use data used in the kriging interpolation and aggregation of raster point data in the data development process to the interactive map.
+Similar to the 2020 study, this 2021 study also made a simplified version of the non-residential land use data used in the kriging interpolation and aggregation of raster point data in the data development process to the interactive map.
 The goal of including this layer is to help practitioners more easily distinguish areas with housing and areas that have very little housing.
 For more information on the development of the non-residential layer, see the Technical Appendix from Mapping Displacement Pressure in Chicago (2017).